-Launch Your Healthcare Career in Less Than a Year
+Launch Your Healthcare Career as a Medical Assistant in Less Than a Year

-The Medical Assistant Diploma Program at St. Augustine College prepares students for essential roles in healthcare, equipping them with the clinical and administrative skills needed to succeed in physicians’ offices, hospitals, and outpatient facilities.
-Medical assistants are vital members of the healthcare team, assisting with patient care, medical procedures, and office management.
+St. Augustine College at Lewis University’s Medical Assistant Program prepares students for essential roles in healthcare, equipping them with the clinical and administrative skills needed to succeed in physicians’ offices, hospitals, and outpatient facilities.
+Medical assistants are vital members of the healthcare team and are part of an in-demand career field.
+Assisting with patient care, medical procedures, and office management are all skills essential to stand out during the job search process and prove your qualifications as a medical assistant.

-With demand for medical assistants projected to grow 14% by 2032, this 11-month program is designed to provide students with the hands-on training and real-world experience needed to enter the workforce quickly and confidently.
+With demand for medical assistants projected to grow 14% by 2032, this 11-month program in comprehensive health is designed to provide students with the hands-on training and real-world experience needed to enter the workforce quickly and confidently.
 A 160-hour externship ensures students gain practical skills in professional medical settings.

-• Comprehensive Hands-On Training – Learn essential clinical and administrative skills, including phlebotomy, electrocardiograms, injections, medical coding, and electronic health records management.
+• Comprehensive Hands-On Training – Learn essential clinical and administrative skills in this comprehensive medical assistant training program, including phlebotomy, electrocardiograms, injections, medical coding, and electronic health records management.

-• Real-World Clinical Experience – Complete a 160-hour externship in a healthcare facility, gaining hands-on experience and valuable industry connections.
+• Real-World Clinical Experience – Complete a 160-hour externship in a healthcare facility.
+This real-world clinical experience for all medical assistants allows students to gain hands-on experience and valuable industry connections.

-• Accelerated Path to Employment – Finish your diploma in just 44 weeks and enter a high-growth field with strong job opportunities and employer demand.
+• Accelerated Path to Employment – Finish your medical assistant training and receive a diploma in just 44 weeks, and enter a high-growth field with strong job opportunities and employer demand.

 Start Your Career in Healthcare Today

-If you’re ready to take the next step toward a career as a medical assistant, apply today and begin your journey at St. Augustine College.
+If you’re ready to take the next step toward a career as a medical assistant, apply today to St. Augustine College at Lewis University’s clinical medical assistant program and begin your journey at St. Augustine College.

-*This program will have in-person classes for the clinical skills classes as well as Externship.
+*This health program will have in-person classes for the clinical skills classes as well as the externship.

 Medical Assistant Diploma Program Details:

-The Medical Assistant Program will prepare you to learn the following clinical and administrative skills:
+The Medical Assistant Program will prepare you to learn the following clinical and administrative skills in preparation for a successful career:

 1. Administer intramuscular, subcutaneous, and intradermal injections with the supervision of a licensed physician